 Risk with offline payments

-When you enable offline payments, your integration approves transactions before the money is received from the shopper's account.
+When you enable offline payments, your integration approves payments before the money is received from the shopper's account.
 That means it's possible that you will not receive the money for the goods that are taken by the shopper.
 There's also a higher risk that card fraud goes undetected.

 You are fully liable for the risk of failed captures, chargebacks, and disputes related to payments that you process offline.

-To reduce your exposure to these risks, you need to set a transaction floor limit before your integration can make offline transactions.
+To reduce your exposure to these risks, you need to set a transaction floor limit before your integration can make offline payments.
 This is a maximum per-transaction amount that your terminals can approve while they are offline.